sj971/neurosci-saccade-detection/README.md

 routine can be modified to study how task or stimulus parameters effect gaze position or eye movement dynamics.

-During the task, the observer was instructed to maintain a fixed eye position; large deviations from stable fixation are notable on certain trials - the positional information and velocity/acceleration profiles change abruptly.

 The raw gaze coordinate data (500Hz) is loaded from an associated .mat file, and contains gaze position data from 120 separate trials of a behavioral task.
 During the task, the observer was instructed to maintain a fixed eye position; large deviations